devclub-iitd/Citadel/README.md

 * [Django 1.11.1](https://www.djangoproject.com/) - The web framework for perfectionists with deadlines.

-## IMPORTANT NOTE
-Before making ANY CHANGE in the REPO:
-**Make sure to commit changes from the VM and then make any changes.
-And after making any changes on your local machine, please commit the changes and pull them in the VM.**

 ## How to approve and disapprove requests?
 Go to ``/books/approve`` and accept or reject or rename each request